 The Enterprise Surveys are conducted by the World Bank and its partners across all geographic regions and cover small, medium, and large companies.
 The surveys are administered to a representative sample of firms in the non-agricultural formal private economy.
 The sample is consistently defined in all countries and includes the entire manufacturing sector, the services sector, and the transportation and construction sectors.
 Public utilities, government services, health care, and financial services sectors are not included in the sample.
+Enterprise Surveys in Latin America are jointly funded with the Inter-American Development Bank (IDB) and surveys in the Caribbean are jointly funded with IDB and COMPETE Caribbean.
 The Enterprise Surveys collect a wide array of qualitative and quantitative information through face to face interviews with firm managers and owners regarding the business environment in their countries and the productivity of their firms.
 The topics covered in Enterprise Surveys include infrastructure, trade, finance, regulations, taxes and business licensing, corruption, crime and informality, finance, innovation, labor, and perceptions about obstacles to doing business.